ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 | xlm-roberta-large     | 0.88±0.00          | 0.88±0.00          | 0.89±0.01          |
 | xlm-roberta-base      | 0.87±0.02          | 0.87±0.01          | 0.88±0.01          |

-**Table 8:**  Performance comparison between a monolingual and multilingual language model.
-Evaluated on the development set.
-{:style="text-align: center;"}

 I didn't expect the two models to be on par with one another.
 In addition, the performance of our word vector pipeline (floret + pretraining) is competitive